department-of-veterans-affairs/va.gov-vfs-teams/Accessibility/README.md

 1. Follow the [manual testing steps in #3 under *Launch Criteria*](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Accessibility%20and%20508/a11y-508-launch-guidelines.md#launch-criteria).

-1. Fix any issues found and submit your code again.
+1. Fix any issues found, and submit your code again.

 ### Step 3: Request an Accessibility/508 review